Most VIRAL Limoncello Tiramisu Recipe

 • No mascarpone: Similarly, you can substitute cream cheese for mascarpone cheese.

-• Other substitutes: In fact, you could also try using full-fat sour cream, ricotta cheese, or cream fraiche for the mascarpone filling.
+• Other substitutes: You could also try using full-fat cream cheese, ricotta, or crème fraîche in place of mascarpone for the filling.

 • Virgin limoncello tiramisu: Use frozen lemonade concentrate instead of limoncello for a virgin tiramisu recipe.